On the Enumeration Complexity of Unions of Conjunctive Queries: Introduction

+We also inspect UCQs with disequalities.
+In the case of CQs with disequalities, the disequalities have no effect on the enumeration complexity~\cite{bdg:dichotomy}.
+That is, one can simply ignore the disequalities, and the remaining CQ is free-connex if and only if the query is tractable (under the same assumptions used for the hardness of CQs).
+This irrelevance of disequalities to the enumeration complexity holds also in the case that there are cardinality dependencies in the schema~\cite{DBLP:conf/icdt/CarmeliK18}.
+A natural question is: does this happen also with UCQs?
+We show that the answer is no: a tractable UCQ may become intractable when adding disequalities.
+We then show how to identify easy UCQs with disequalities using the same techniques we introduce for UCQs without them.

+The final modification we consider is that of restricted space.
+We introduce the time complexity measure of \emph{linear partial time}, which is more relaxed compared to linear preprocessing and constant delay, and discuss the connection between the two measures.
+We argue that from a theoretical point of view, when given access to enough space, the two time complexity measures are equivalent, and that from a practical point of view, an algorithm with only the relaxed requirements is sometimes preferable.
+We discuss the space consumption used in our approach, and demonstrate that in some cases it can be reduced to constant additional space.
+The question of when exactly this can be done remains open, but we claim in favor of using the measure of linear partial time as an intermediate step for future research.

-This work is organized as follows: In Section~\ref{sec:Preliminaries} we provide definitions and state results that we use.
+This article is organized as follows: In Section~\ref{sec:Preliminaries} we provide definitions and state results that we use.
 Section~\ref{sec:positive} formalizes how CQs within a union can make each other easier, defines free-connex UCQs, and proves that free-connex UCQs are in $\DelayClin$.
 In Section~\ref{sec:lower-bounds} we prove conditional lower bounds and conclude a dichotomy for some classes of UCQs.
 Section~\ref{sec:dichotomy} discusses the future steps required for a full classification, and demonstrates examples of queries of unknown complexity.
+Section~\ref{sec:extensions} inspects the implications of this work with modified settings: in the presence of cardinality dependencies, with disequalities and with restricted space.
 Concluding remarks are given in Section~\ref{sec:conclusions}.

-In the cases where we only provide proof sketches in the body of the paper, full proofs are in the appendix.
+A short version of this article appeared in the 38th ACM SIGMOD-SIGACT-SIGAI Symposium on Principles of Database Systems (PODS19)~\cite{DBLP:conf/pods/CarmeliK19}.
+This article has the following additions.
+First, it closes some gaps by presenting full proofs to the results stated in the conference version.
+Second, it includes Section~\ref{sec:extensions}, which discusses the implications of this work in additional settings.